-- (5) Call upon any entity of state government or of any political subdivision of the state for any services, information, and assistance the commission considers advisable; - (6) Refer appropriate matters to the office of the United States Attorney, or other appropriate state or federal law-enforcement entity, and cooperate with such office in the disposition of matters so referred; and - (7) Interview witnesses and require production from any entity of state government, or of any political subdivision of the state, of books, records, documents, papers, computers, laptops, computer hard drives, electronic records including, but not limited to, emails, electronic files, electronic documents and metadata, or any other thing, in any form in which it may exist, as the commission believes should be examined to make a complete investigation: Provided, That a request for production pursuant to this subdivision may be in the form of a written letter from the director of the commission in lieu of a subpoena. - (c) Notwithstanding any provision of this code to the contrary, specific personnel may be designated by the commission to carry a firearm in the course of performing his or her official duties: Provided, That as a precondition of being authorized to carry a concealed weapon in the course of their official duties, any such designated personnel shall first successfully complete a firearms training and certification program which is equivalent to that which is required of members of the State Police.
-A person so designated shall also possess a license to carry a concealed deadly weapon in the manner prescribed in §61-7-1 et seq. of this code.
+39 (5) Call upon any entity of state government or of any political subdivision of the state for 40 any services, information, and assistance the commission considers advisable;

+41 (6) Refer appropriate matters to the office of the United States Attorney, or other 42 appropriate state or federal law-enforcement entity, and cooperate with such office in the 43 disposition of matters so referred; and

+(7) Interview witnesses and require production from any entity of state government, or of 44 45 any political subdivision of the state, of books, records, documents, papers, computers, laptops, 46 computer hard drives, electronic records including, but not limited to, emails, electronic files, 47 electronic documents and metadata, or any other thing, in any form in which it may exist, as the 48 commission believes should be examined to make a complete investigation, except where the 49 records, documents, data, or items are protected from disclosure by state or federal law or 50 privilege recognized by state or federal courts: Provided, That a request for production pursuant 51 to this subdivision may be in the form of a written letter from the director of the commission in lieu 52 of a subpoena.

+(c) Notwithstanding any provision of this code to the contrary, specific personnel may be designated by the commission to carry a firearm in the course of performing his or her official duties: Provided, That as a precondition of being authorized to carry a concealed weapon in the course of their official duties, any such designated personnel shall first successfully complete a firearms training and certification program which is equivalent to that which is required of

+58 members of the State Police.
+A person so designated shall also possess a license to carry a 59 concealed deadly weapon in the manner prescribed in §61-7-1 et seq. of this code.